-- A pitcher of water.
+- Pitcher of water.

-- A variety of small containers of varying sizes (baby food jar, measuring cups, sippy cup).
+- Various small containers (baby food jar, measuring cups, sippy cup).

-- A variety of larger containers of varying sizes (large soup cans, vases, large coffee mugs).
+- Various large containers (large soup cans, vases, large coffee mugs).

-- A bottle of vegetable oil.
+- Bottle of vegetable oil.

+- Paper.

-- Paper towels; plastic table covering.
+- Towels; plastic table covering.

 - 1. Before class, cover the table with a plastic tablecloth.
-Fill a pitcher with water and set out all the containers.
-Keep small ones together and large ones together. - 2.
+Fill a pitcher with water and set out the containers grouped by size. - 2.
 As students come to class, let them take turns pouring the water from the pitcher into various small containers first. - 3.
 When the water runs out, direct the students to count how many containers they were able to fill.

-ASK: Why couldn't we fill any more containers?
+ASK: Why couldn't we fill more containers?
 We ran out of water.